GReX-Telescope/grex-telescope.github.io/docs/software/operation.md

 ssh -L 8080:localhost:80 username@grex-server-address
 ```

-Another usefull one is access to the Prometheus time-series database used for monitoring.
+Another useful one is access to the Prometheus time-series database used for monitoring.
 That is active on port `9090`

 ```shell
 ssh -L 9090:localhost:9090 username@grex-server-address